RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 The `source` section describes the source of data in the pipeline.

-The `redis` section is common for every pipeline initiated by event in Redis such as applying changes to data.
-In the case of write-behind it has the information required to activate a pipeline dealing with changes to data. it includes the following attributes:
+The `redis` section is common for every pipeline initiated by an event in Redis, such as applying changes to data.
+In the case of write-behind, it has the information required to activate a pipeline dealing with changes to data.
+It includes the following attributes:

 - The `key_pattern` attribute specifies the pattern of Redis keys to listen on.
 The pattern has to correspond to keys that are of Hash or JSON value.

 - The `exclude_commands` attribute specifies which commands not to act on.
-For example, if you listen on key pattern that has Hash values, you can exclude the `HDEL` command so no deletions of data will propagate to the downstream database.
+For example, if you listen on a key pattern with Hash values, you can exclude the `HDEL` command so no data deletions will propagate to the downstream database.
 If you don't specify this attribute, RDI write-behind acts on all relevant commands.
 - The `trigger` attribute is mandatory and must be set to `write-behind`.

 - The `row_format` attribute can be used with the `full` value in order to receive both the `before` and `after` sections of the payload.
 Note that for write-behind events the `before` value of the key is never provided.